wcgordon1/electrical/src/content/jobs/apprentice-electrician-oceanside-id-ms8293.md

 ---
 position: "Apprentice Electrician"
 # Start of Selection
-description: "Helix Electric is seeking a motivated individual to join our team as an Apprentice Electrician in San Jose, CA. This is an excellent opportunity to start your career in the electrical trade with a company known for its commitment to quality, safety, and innovation."
+description: "Helix Electric is seeking a motivated individual to join our team as an Apprentice Electrician in Oceanside, CA. This is an excellent opportunity to start your career in the electrical trade with a company known for its commitment to quality, safety, and innovation."
 # End of Selection
-location: "San Jose, CA"
+location: "Oceanside, CA"
 team: "Commercial"
 datePosted: "2024-11-20T00:00:00Z"
 validThrough: "2025-02-20T00:00:00Z"